Our online manual contains all policies and procedures for the Lincolnshire Safeguarding Children Partnership.

 Healthy relationships 2020

-This campaign, running from 8-14 June 2020, seeks to consider positive healthy relationships in the broadest contexts and situations where they occur, rather than the emphasis being placed upon sexual relationships.
+This campaign, running from 8 to 14 June 2020, seeks to consider positive healthy relationships in the broadest contexts and situations where they occur, rather than the emphasis being placed upon sexual relationships.
 This campaign aims to provide links to practical sources of support to children, young people, parents, carers and professionals.

 - Briefing note on healthy relationships